liqd/adhocracy3/docs/source/Code_Review_Process.rst

 branches in the past.
 We call these points *branch points*.

-Note that the information at which point a branch branched off its direct parent branch is `not maintained by git
+Note that the information at which point a branch branched off its direct base branch is `not maintained by git
 <http://stackoverflow.com/questions/17581026/branch-length-where-does-a-branch-start-in-git>`_.
-This does not make the question of the direct parent branch any less meaningful, but it makes it tricky to answer.
+This does not make the question of the direct base branch any less meaningful, but it makes it tricky to answer.

-If the parent branch is ``master``, then you can get a reference to the current branch like this::
+If the base branch is ``master``, then you can get a reference to the current branch like this::

     git show-branch HEAD master | tail -1 | perl -ne '/\[(HEAD\~\d+)\]/ && print "$1\n"'